How I lived in Portugal for one month on a budget. All my best budget travel tips!

-This is the most important step in my cheap travel plan: work in exchange for free accommodation.
-Work exchanges vary from place to place, but in Porto I volunteered in Nice Way Hostel, working 8 hour shifts for 3 days a week.
-In exchange for these few manageable shifts, I had a bed in a staff dorm, free breakfast, and other perks including a free wine tour and a free stay in Nice Way Hostels in other Portuguese cities.
-Not only did this situation save so much money on accommodation, food, and activities, but I easily made friends with the other volunteers, staff members and guests in the hostel.
+In exchange for these few manageable shifts, I had a comfy bed in a staff dorm, free breakfast, and other perks including a free wine tour and a free stay in Nice Way Hostels in other Portuguese cities.

 2. Cook Often

-One extravagant night out included numerous bottles of wine, pitchers of sangria, endless plates of cod fish cakes, an array of cakes and dessert liquors, and everyone only spent 10 Euros each.
+One extravagant night out included many bottles of wine, pitchers of sangria, endless plates of codfish cakes, an array of cakes and dessert liquors, and everyone only spent 10 Euros each.

 3. Walk Everywhere